 As with our previous workshops, we prioritize discussion and collaboration, with any talks functioning to set the stage for that collaboration.

 The agenda is here, and, as you can see, this time we're focusing on the following topics:

 - New results from ATLAS, CMS, and LHCb

 - Triggers, triggers, triggers (both for Run 3 and the HL-LHC)

-Finally, in the interest of being good global citizens, we're exploring the option of making a group donation to an organization dedicated to combating anthropogenic climate change due to fossil fuel use.
-The institutes of some attendees already compensate for research-related travel, but if yours doesn't, and you travel to the conference via a method that's known to be a large source of CO2 emissions, we'll ask you for a voluntary donation
+Finally, in the interest of being good global citizens, we're planning to make a group donation to an organization dedicated to combating anthropogenic climate change due to fossil fuel use.
+The institutes of some attendees already compensate for research-related travel, but if yours doesn't, and you travel to the conference via a method that's known to be a large source of CO2 emissions, we'll ask you for a voluntary donation.

 Note that while we hope to see you in person in Ghent, remote participation will indeed be available via Vidyo.